saymrwulf/litex-boards/notes.md

-2021-01-17T22:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2021-01-26T03:37:00 - Refactor for clarity, might break a few tests though (litex-boards) 2021-01-26T04:42:00 - Refactor for clarity, might break a few tests though (litex-boards)
+2021-01-17T22:03:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2021-01-26T03:37:00 - Refactor for clarity, might break a few tests though (litex-boards) 2021-01-26T04:42:00 - Refactor for clarity, might break a few tests though (litex-boards) 2021-01-26T17:58:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)